 A driver directly involved refuses to exchange details

-If the vehicles are in a dangerous position in the road Remain at the scene until the emergency services arrive.
+If the vehicles are in a dangerous position on the road

 DO NOT move injured people unless instructed to do so by the emergency services.

 If it is safe for them to do so, uninjured people should move away from the immediate area of the accident and find a safe location to stand.

 DO NOT remove a motorcyclist's helmet.

 DO NOT accept blame for an incident as it may not be obvious who was responsible or what the extent of liability is.

 DO NOT smoke or allow others to do so.

 DO NOT accept any offers or cash alternatives to avoid insurance claims.

 If it’s safe, record details from the scene, including: